KhepriSol/note-app/README.md

 # Note Taker Starter Code

-Certainly!
-Here is an example README file for a project using the code you provided:

 Note Taker
 Description
 Note Taker is a simple web application that allows users to create and save notes.
 The application uses a Node.js server and an Express.js application framework to handle HTTP requests and manage the state of the application.
 Users can view and delete notes, and all notes are persisted to a JSON file on the server.